Training the Untrainable: Introducing Inductive Bias via Representational Alignment: Introduction

+When creating neural networks, as a community, we follow recipes that select among a few architectures that are known to work for particular tasks \citep{ren2021comprehensive, cong2023review, goodfellow2014qualitatively}.
+Architecture is critical, encoding essential inductive biases i.e. priors that profoundly impact their learning capabilities and performance across various tasks.
+Convolutional nets revolutionized vision \citep{krizhevsky2012imagenet, he2016deep}, and Transformers reshaped language \citep{vaswani2017attention, devlin2018bert, achiam2023gpt}.
+Despite this, architecture design is a dark art because the precise relationship between architectures and the priors they impose is poorly understood.
+For example, there is discussion about exactly what the role of residual connections is \citep{jastrzkebski2017residual}.
+This reflects a broader challenge: we rarely understand exactly what inductive biases our architectures encode.
+Our lack of understanding makes architecture design challenging.
+Given new application spaces for neural networks with rising compute costs like inference-time scaling \citep{muennighoff2025s1}, this challenge has become even more relevant.

 Recent theorems \citep{poggiofraser2024} state that for each function which is efficiently Turing computable, there exists a deep network that can approximate it well.
-Furthermore, a graph representing such a function is compositionally sparse; that is, the nodes of the associated Directed Acyclic graph (DAG) represent constituent functions with a small effective dimensionality.
+Furthermore, a graph representing such a function is compositionally sparse, that is the nodes of the associated Directed Acyclic Graph (DAG) represent constituent functions with a small effective dimensionality.
 A reasonable conjecture is that neural networks with an architecture which is similar to the DAG of the unknown target function are especially successful in learning it, as it is the case for convolutional networks for image recognition and similar tasks.
-Because we do not understand the relationship between the kinds of priors on the target functions that different architectures impose, even simple questions have no known answer, such as, does there exist an initialization of an FCN that makes it behave like a CNN, though the graphs of the function they represent are fundamentally different?
+However, empirically testing or transferring those structural priors remains an open challenge.
+Because we do not understand the relationship between the kinds of priors on the target functions that different architectures impose, even simple questions have no known answer.
+For example, can an FCN’s initialization be tailored to mimic a CNN’s inductive bias, despite their distinct graphs?